Ohtani dominates on mound, homers in 3-1 Angels win - KESQ

 Associated Press

-DETROIT (AP) — Shohei Ohtani hit his 40th homer and pitched eight sharp innings, helping the Los Angeles Angels beat Miguel Cabrera and the Detroit Tigers 3-1 on Wednesday.
+DETROIT (AP) — Shohei Ohtani hit his 40th homer and pitched eight sharp innings, helping the Los Angeles Angels beat Miguel Cabrera and the Detroit Tigers 3-1 on Wednesday night.

-The crowd of 27,282 was hoping to see Cabrera hit his 500th career homer, but the slugger went 1 for 3 with first-inning single.
+The crowd of 27,282 was hoping to see Cabrera hit his 500th career homer, but the slugger went 1 for 4 with a first-inning single.

+“He’s obviously one of the best hitters of all time and he’s also a great person,” Ohtani said.
+“I would have been OK with giving it up, and I hope he does it sooner rather than later.”

 Instead, Ohtani put on a show.